Trenchcoat95/fastMCKalman/README.md

 Located in `fastMCKalman/MC/`:

 - **fastSimulationTest.C**: Comprehensive simulation tests with various scenarios.
 Available functions:
-  - `testTPCParameterScan()`: Produces a parameter scan sample whih include various primary/secondary particles with different PDGs, different geometrical environments etc. (see the parameter scan sample in the paper linked above)
+  - `testTPCParameterScan()`: Produces a parameter scan sample which includes various primary/secondary particles with different PDGs, different geometrical environments etc. (see the parameter scan sample in the paper linked above)
-  - `testHPgTPC()`: Produces a sample of TPC tracks in a high pressure environment (See also the high pressure TPC study in the paper linked above)
+  - `testHPgTPC()`: Produces a sample of TPC tracks in a high pressure environment (see the high pressure TPC study in the paper linked above)
   - `testALICE()`: Produces a sample of only primary particles in the ALICE TPC geometry for validation purposes.
 This includes an approximation of the ITS, which is however far from being complete.
 Use at your own risk.
   - `testALICE3()`: Produces a sample of only primary particles in the ALICE3 TPC geometry for validation purposes.
 This includes an approximation of the new ITS, which is however far from being complete.
 Use at your own risk.